RianErnesto/vps-deploy-script/README.md

 - Ensure your SSH private key has appropriate permissions (600)
 - Use strong passphrases for your SSH keys
 - Regularly update your server's security settings
+- Use a GitHub Personal Access Token with minimal required permissions for secrets management

 ## Error Handling